clover-eric/anx-calibre-manager/README.md

 3.  **Authentication**: Authenticate by appending your token as a query parameter to the URL, e.g., `http://.../mcp?token=YOUR_TOKEN`.
 4.  **Send Requests**: Send `POST` requests to this endpoint with a body compliant with the JSON-RPC 2.0 format.

+### Prompt Examples

+Here are a few examples of natural language prompts you could use with an AI agent that has access to these tools.
+The agent would intelligently call one or more tools to fulfill your request.

+- **Simple & Advanced Search**:
+  - > "Find books about Python programming."
+  - > "Search for science fiction books by Isaac Asimov published after 1950."

+- **Book Management**:
+  - > "What are the 5 most recently added books?
+Send the first one to my Kindle."
+  - > "Push the book 'Dune' to my Anx reader."

+- **Content Interaction & Summarization**:
+  - > "Show me the table of contents for the book 'Foundation'."
+  - > "Fetch the first chapter of 'Foundation' and give me a summary."
+  - > "Based on the chapter 'The Psychohistorians' from the book 'Foundation', what are the main ideas of psychohistory?"

+- **Reading Statistics & Progress**:
+  - > "How many books have I read this year?"
+  - > "What's my reading progress on 'Dune'?"
+  - > "Who is the author of 'Project Hail Mary' and how long have I been reading it?"

 ### Available Tools

 You can get a list of all available tools by calling the `tools/list` method.
 The currently supported tools are: